-Combatting Healthcare Fraud
+Combating Healthcare Fraud

 The egregious allegations in this case involve specifically targeting underprivileged pediatric Medicaid patients for purposes of increasing profits at the expense of state and federal tax dollars.
 If this practice invokes feelings of anger, you are not alone, as hundreds of whistleblowers come forward each year with similar claims of healthcare fraud and abuse of the system.
-If you are aware of a similar practice at your place of employment or by your healthcare provider, contact Berger Montague right away.

 Do you need a Whistleblower Lawyer or want to know more information about Qui Tam Law and your rights under the False Claims Act?